Standard Care – a key to improving medical outcomes

-This is just one of many similar incidents that have taken place in hospitals across the country.
+This is only one of many similar incidents that have taken place in hospitals across the country.
 Despite the best intentions of practitioners, medical errors may account for as few as 44,0002 to as many as 250,0003 deaths per year in the US.
-If the latter is true, and there is some debate on the matter2, medical errors may be the third leading cause of death in the US.
+If the latter is true, and there is some debate on the matter,2 medical errors may be the third leading cause of death in the US.

 When the care of a single individual is spread across multiple teams of doctors, nurses, specialists and other employees who make hospitals function, it’s easy to understand how mistakes can be made.
 In response, professionals working within healthcare are investing a tremendous amount of resources to improve patient safety and quality of care.

 Those efforts appear to be paying off.
-The U.S. Department of Health & Human Services’ Agency for Healthcare Research and Quality (AHRQ) recently published4 this infographic indicating a decline in hospital acquired conditions.
+The U.S. Department of Health & Human Services’ Agency for Healthcare Research and Quality (AHRQ) published4 this infographic indicating a decline in hospital acquired conditions.

 Initiatives that are making a difference

 Through efforts great and small, government organizations, professional groups, health systems and individual care providers are confronting the issue of patient safety and quality of care head on.
 Many of these efforts focus on a common standard that, when applied accurately, have greatly diminished the number of adverse events.